July – September

 (Danny Hagan, Jo Bartlett, Mike Auton and Rudy Carroll)

-Before even seeing us play live, Dan invited us to support his band, The Television Personalities round Europe in September 1984.
+Before even seeing us play live, Dan Treacy had invited us to support his band, The Television Personalities round Europe in September 1984.
 We are off the scale excited.

 ‘The Camberley News’ weekly pop column was written by Adrian Creek.